calamity-inc/Sentinel-for-Warframe/README.md

 - Invasions Helper: Shows rare invasion rewards and indicates if they're already owned.

 While in-game only:
-- Squad Overlay: Shows additional info about your squad members (Is host, IP-based location, ISP, is using VPN)
+- Squad Overlay: Shows additional info about your squad members (Is host, platform, IP-based location, ISP, is using VPN)
 - Rescue Helper: Tells you which cell the hostage is in if you're the host.
 - Duviri Tarot: Tells you what warframes and weapons you will be able to choose in the cave.
 This is basically the same as having rank 4 or higher of the Opportunity intrinsic.